-The Polit Bureau of the Communist Party of India (Marxist) has issued the following statement on April 10, 2017.
+The Polit Bureau of the Communist Party of India (Marxist) has issued the followings statement on May 22, 2017.